mobijoker/Cyber/_posts/en/2016-10-02-create-html-link-that-starts-skype-call.md

 ## Tips & Warnings

 * Users must have Skype already installed on their devices in order to the link worked.
-* When testing your own link, it will probably say, `You cannot call yourself!` Don't worry, it will work for everyone else.
+* When testing your own link, it will probably say, `You cannot call yourself!`.
+Don't worry, it will work for everyone else.
 * You can get officially generated Skype button [here](https://www.skype.com/en/developer/create-contactme-buttons/).
 Skype offers a button that shows your current status.